BrianWU-S/Android_Process_Tree-and-Linux-Practice/README.md

 Also, there is a baisc Andriod Debugging Bridge (ADB) usage guidline in ADB_commands.txt.
 Hope this two files will be helpful for you when you are a novice to Linux system.
 ## Linux Process Synchronization
 – Burger Buddies Problem Description:
-* 1.Cooks, Cashiers, and Customers are each modeled as a thread.
+* 1. Cooks, Cashiers, and Customers are each modeled as a thread.
 * 2. Cashiers sleep until a customer is present.
 * 3. A Customer approaching a cashier can start the order process.
 * 4. A Customer cannot order until the cashier is ready.